Use space to open navigation items

 Overview

-The SRCC is a statutory body that administers the regulatory functions of the SRC Act not attributed to Comcare, and has a range of functions under those Acts.
+The SRCC is a statutory body that administers the regulatory functions of the SRC Act not attributed to Comcare, and has a range of functions under the Work Health and Safety Act 2011.
 The SRCC plays an important role in the continued improvement of prevention, rehabilitation and workers' compensation performance outcomes in the Commonwealth jurisdiction.

 The SRC Act allows certain Commonwealth authorities and eligible corporations to apply to the SRCC for a licence to self-insure their workers' compensation liabilities.
 As the regulator of self-insurance licences, the SRCC monitors compliance and sets performance standards and measures for the injury prevention, claims management and rehabilitation functions of licensees.